wagnerf42/aoc2022/README.md

 5) good example of double borrow
 7) good example where ownership is a pain
 8) needs dyn ptr because we need to apply the same op to iter and iter.rev
+9) did a pseudo polynomial algo. should be possible to do it in poly time but much harder. maybe a good subject for the algorithms project ?